The Army Corps Role

 Through the NEPA process, the Army Corps is thoroughly analyzing BEP's proposal to determine potential land use, ecological, cultural, water resources, social, public health and safety, air quality, aesthetics, noise, lighting, traffic and other impacts that could result from the construction and operation of the proposed replacement facility.
 Cumulative environmental effects will also be analyzed.

-The Army Corps will document these analyses in an Environmental Impact Statement (EIS) as well as other reasonable site alternatives to accomplish the purpose and need for this action.
-Mitigation measures will be presented in the EIS to offset potential adverse impacts to natural and cultural resources on the land, as well as potential impacts to the public, such as increased traffic in the area.
+The Army Corps is documenting these analyses in an Environmental Impact Statement (EIS) as well as other reasonable site alternatives to accomplish the purpose and need for this action.
+Mitigation measures are presented in the EIS to offset potential adverse impacts to natural and cultural resources on the land, as well as potential impacts to the public, such as increased traffic in the area.

-The Army Corps will perform necessary field investigations to collect baseline information on the natural, cultural and human environments within the proposal area, including collecting soil samples, delineating wetlands, performing archaeological and wastewater surveys, a transportation study, and more.
+The Army Corps performed necessary field investigations to collect baseline information on the natural, cultural and human environments within the proposal area, including collecting soil samples, delineating wetlands, performing archaeological and wastewater surveys, a transportation study, and more.

 NEPA Timeline and Public Review

-The Draft EIS is anticipated for completion and public review in fall 2020, and the Final EIS is anticipated for completion and public review in spring 2021, although these dates are subject to change based on a variety of factors.
-The public will have at least 45 days to review and comment on the Draft EIS and at least 30 days to review and comment on the Final EIS.
-BEP and the Army Corps will hold a public meeting during the Draft EIS public review period.
+The Draft EIS was released for public review Nov.
+6, 2020, with a 45-day comment period continuing through Dec.
+21, 2020.
+The Final EIS is anticipated for completion and public review in spring 2021, although these dates are subject to change based on a variety of factors.
+BEP and the Army Corps held a virtual public meeting Dec.
+2, 2020.
 Substantive comments provided by the public on the Draft EIS will be addressed in the Final EIS.
 The final Record of Decision is anticipated to be published in summer 2021.